-Large organizations and institutions generally know the importance of verifying military status before pursuing an action that could potentially violate the Servicemembers Civil Relief Act, but many individuals who deal with servicemembers can be exposed to penalties for noncompliance with this law as well.
-Landlords in particular need to understand their rights and responsibilities under the act, as well as the importance of regularly verifying military status.
+Large organizations and institutions often know about verifying military service before pursuing court actions against clients.
+But many individuals who deal with servicemembers can face penalties for noncompliance with the Servicemembers Civil Relief Act as well.
+Landlords, in particular, need to understand their rights and responsibilities under the act, as well as the importance of regularly verifying military service status.

-- Adjust the obligation under the lease to preserve the interests of all parties.
+Another option they may exercise is to adjust the obligation under the lease to preserve the interests of all parties.

 Anyone who knowingly takes part in — or even attempts to take part in — an eviction or distress of property rented by a servicemember or dependent protected under the SCRA without first verifying military service and obtaining a court order can face fines or imprisonment or both.